chubbymilo/chubbymilo-learn-terraform-lambda/README.md

-# A learning project of terraform to deploy an S3 bucket and use it to store states of deploying a simple Python lambda in different regions.
+# A learning project of terraform to deploy an S3 bucket and use it to store states of a simple Python lambda.

 ## Set up AWS access
 ----